Additive Grothendieck pretopologies and presentations of tensor categories: Properties of linear topologies and pretopologies

 For the entire subsection, we let $\kappa$ be an infinite regular cardinal.

 \begin{definition} A Grothendieck topology $\cT$ is {\bf $\kappa$-noetherian} if for every $X\in\ba$, the object $\tZ(X)$ is $\kappa$-compact in $\Sh(\ba,\cT)$. \end{definition}

-It seems difficult to characterise noetherianity directly from the the topology itself.
+It seems difficult to characterise noetherianity directly from the topology itself, see for instance Example~\ref{ExNoe}.
 In the following proposition we investigate the connection with the generation and presentation of the sieves in the topology.
 Recall from Lemma~\ref{LemCompact} that a sieve $R$ is $\kappa$-compact in $\PSh\ba$ if and only if it has a $\kappa$-bounded presentation by representable presheaves.
 Similarly, $R\subset\ba(-,X)$ is $\kappa$-generated in $\PSh\ba$ if $R=R_v$ for some $\kappa$-bounded $v:\amalg_\beta Y_\beta\to X$.

 \begin{prop} \begin{enumerate}[label=(\roman*)] \item If for every $X\in\ba$ and $R\in \cT(X)$ there exists $\cT(X)\ni R'\subset R$ such that $R'$ is $\kappa$-compact in $\PSh\ba$, then $\cT$ is $\kappa$-noetherian. \item The following are equivalent: \begin{enumerate} \item For every $X\in\ba$ and $R\in \cT(X)$ there exists $\cT(X)\ni R'\subset R$ such that $R'$ is $\kappa$-generated. \item For every $X\in\ba$, the object $\tZ(X)$ is $\kappa$-generated in $\Sh(\ba,\cT)$. \end{enumerate} \end{enumerate} \end{prop}